frappe/erpnext_documentation/user/manual/en/accounts/payment-terms.md

 The fields are explained as follows:

 * **Payment Term Name:** The name for this Payment Term.
 * **Due Date Based On:** The basis by which the due date for the Payment Term is to be calculated.
-This is calculates X number of days from the **posting date** of the invoice/order.
+This is calculated X number of days from the **posting date** of the invoice/order.
 There are three options:
- - Day(s) after invoice date: Due date should be calculated in days with reference to the posting date of the invoice
+ - **Day(s) after invoice date**: Due date should be calculated in days with reference to the posting date of the invoice.
+For example, if 7 is entered on date 20th, the due date will be 27.
- - Day(s) after the end of the invoice month: Due date should be calculated in days with reference to the last day of the month in which the invoice was created
+ - **Day(s) after the end of the invoice month**: Due date should be calculated in days with reference to the last day of the month in which the invoice was created.
+For example, if 7 is entered in the current month and the last day of the month is 30th, the due date will be the 7th of the next month.
- - Month(s) after the end of the invoice month: Due date should be calculated in months with reference to the last day of the month in which the invoice was created
+ - **Month(s) after the end of the invoice month**: Due date should be calculated in months with reference to the last day of the month in which the invoice was created.
+For example, if 3 is entered on 20th of January, the due date will be on 20th March.
 * **Invoice Portion:** The portion of the total invoice amount for which this Payment Term should be applied.
-Value given will be regarded as percentage i.e 50 = 50%.
+Value given will be regarded as percentage i.e 50 = 50% of the invoice/orders Grand Total
-* **Credit Days (optional):** The number of days or month credit is allowed depending on the option chosen in the Due Date Based On field.
+* **Credit Days (optional):** The number of days or month credit is allowed depending on the option chosen in the Due Date Based On the field.
 0 means no credit allowed.
 * **Description:** (optional) A brief description of the Payment Term.

 ### 1.2 Payment Terms in Converted Documents